mohammadbutt/42_swift_piscine/README.md

 # 42 swift piscine
 ### Pupose of this project is to learn the basics of swift to create iOS apps

-It did not take 1 day to create these apps.
-Spaceship game especially took about 4 days, but the Stopwatch Timer App and Pomodoro Timer app were both created in a day.
+Spaceship game did not take 1 day to create, it took about 4 days to create it, but the Stopwatch Timer and Pomodoro Timer apps were created in a day.

 ---
 # Table of Contents - Click a section to jump to it